lavinia roberts

 “Stellar Evolution,” is a dark comedy detailing the night of a drunken hookup.
 An idealistic, naïve artist, Alistair, and a disillusioned theoretical physicist, Azreal, meet at a Soho opening and return to her East Village apartment.

-Midwinter Madness Festival, Roy Arias Studios, Manhattan, NY, 2014
+Midwinter Madness Festival, Roy Arias Studios, (Production) Manhattan, NY – 2014

 The Rules of the World